 It's not a problem as you can find the information as easily as I can and if you wish to spend numerous hours updating the records for your insight (which I recommend) then you will have something most don't.
 This is one reason why you will know more than most by investing a little bit of time and effort.
 I am sending mailings via our subscriber list so please don't think I have deserted you.
 This is old news so nothing to concern your beautiful heads about.

 You know, you really should do the work yourself.
-Not because I am being selfish or stupid, but simply the best way to learn is to get involved and understand what you are seeing and reading.
+Not because I am being selfish or stupid, but simply click here to find the best way to learn is to get involved and understand what you are seeing and reading.
 That just doesn't happen when the information is plonked in front of you.

 Sure, I could do all the work, and most subscribers and readers are very appreciative, but if you want to understand how to build an engine you need to get your hands dirty.